SHTOOLS/SHTOOLS/src/fdoc/makegridpoint.md

 # MakeGridPoint

-Evaluate a function expressed in spherical harmonics at a single point.
+Evaluate a real function expressed in real spherical harmonics at a single point.

 # Usage